poonker/poonker.github.com/README.md

 # poonker.github.com

-Its a simply Calculator for the use of calculate my company medicine data, it was wrote by js and little jquery.
+It's a simple Calculator, wrote by js and little jquery.